dgraph-io/dgraph/contrib/config/vault/docker/README.md

 # HashiCorp Vault Integration: Docker

 This shows how to set up a local staging server for HashiCorp Vault and Dgraph.
+Through these steps below, you can create secrets for [Encryption at Rest](https://dgraph.io/docs/enterprise-features/encryption-at-rest/) and [Access Control Lists](https://dgraph.io/docs/enterprise-features/access-control-lists/).
+You can change the example secrets in [vault/payload_alpha_secrets.json](vault/payload_alpha_secrets.json) file.

-This demonstrates using best practices with two personas:
+This guide will demonstrate using best practices with two personas:

 * `admin` persona with privileged permissions to configure an auth method
 * `app` persona (`dgraph`) - a consumer of secrets stored in Vault